statengeneraal/laws-markdown/verdrag/anti-doping/convention/BWBV0004757/README.md

 ####Alcohol

 Alcohol (ethanol) is prohibited *In-Competition* only, in the following sports.
 Detection will be conducted by analysis of breath and/or blood.
-The doping violation threshold (haematological values) is 0.10 g/L.
+The doping violation threshold is equivalent to a blood alcohol concentration of 0.10 g/L.

-– Aeronautic (FAI)
+– Air Sports (FAI)

-– Archery (FITA)
+– Archery (WA)

 – Automobile (FIA)

-– Karate (WKF)
+– Karaté (WKF)

 – Motorcycling (FIM)